Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/Docs/scenario-distributed-tuning-of-hyperparameters.md

 ![Cluster name](../Images/cluster_name.png)

+[High-lighted AML workbench capabilities?]

 ### Data Ingestion
 The code in this tutorial assumes that the data is stored in Azure blob storage.
 We show initially how to download data from Kaggle site to your computer and upload it to the blob storage.
 Then we show how to read the data from blob storage.

-To download data from Kaggle, go to [dataset page](https://www.kaggle.com/c/talkingdata-mobile-user-demographics/data) and click Download button.
+To download data from Kaggle, go to [dataset page](https://www.kaggle.com/c/talkingdata-mobile-user-demographics/data) and click `Download` button.
 You will be asked to log in to Kaggle.
 After logging in, you will be redirected back to dataset page.
 Then download each file in the right column by selecting it and clicking Download button.
 The total size of seven files in the dataset is 289 Mb.
 To upload these files to blob storage, create blob storage container 'dataset' in your storage account.
-You can do that by going to Azure page of your storage account, clicking Blobs and then clicking +Container.
-Enter 'dataset' as Name and click OK.
+You can do that by going to Azure page of your storage account, clicking `Blob`s and then clicking `+Container`.
+Enter 'dataset' as `Name` and click `OK`.
 The following screenshots illustrate these steps:
+[pictures are quite rough, maybe try paint to make it nicer?]
 ![Open blob](../Images/open_blob.png)
 ![Open container](../Images/open_container.png)

-After that select dataset container from the list and click Upload button.
+After that select dataset container from the list and click `Upload` button.
 Azure portal allows to upload multiple files concurrently.
-In "Upload blob" section click folder button, select all files from the dataset, click Open, and then click Upload.
+In "Upload blob" section click `Folder` button, select all files from the dataset, click Open, and then click `Upload`.
 The screenshot below illustrates these steps:

 ![Upload blob](../Images/upload_blob.png)